-Noriko Shindo is Japanese but as brought up abroad before moving back to Japan.
+Noriko Shindo is Japanese but has been brought up abroad before moving back to Japan.
 After transitioning to a plant-based diet and seeing the positive influence she had on some of her friends, she decided to start Veggino.
 Veggino is a bi-lingual non-for-profit website and group that aims to spread a plant-based lifestyle in Japan.

 Noriko took part in our second edition of Conversations with Green Changemakers in Japan and you can find below, the player to listen to the full interview.